Gregory Whitehead

-Gregory Whitehead is an American radiomaker, audio artist, text-sound poet, playwright and media philosopher based in Lenox, Massachusetts.
-He has created radio artworks, plays, and experimental features for the BBC, Radio France, Deutschland Radio, Australia's ABC, and NPR and other broadcasters.
+Gregory Whitehead is an American radiomaker, audio artist, text-sound poet, playwright and media philosopher based in Lenox, Massachusetts.He is an internationally acclaimed artist who has created radio artworks, plays, and experimental features for the BBC, Radio France, Deutschland Radio, Australia's ABC, and NPR and other broadcasters.
+Whitehead has received a Prix Italia, a Prix Futura, and a Sony Gold Academy Awards, and his work has been the subject of academic research and critical writing on radio art, sound, and media.